-Title: Improving Food and Nutrition Security of Vulnerable Population in Kismayo through Access to Fishery Products
+Title: Improving Food Security of the Vulnerable Population in Kismayo, Somalia through Access to Fishery Products

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Planning and International Affairs
+Lead executing agency: Ministry of Interior, Federal Affairs and Reconciliation

 Overall term: 2017 to 2021

-Better access to fishery products has improved the food and nutrition security of returning refugees, internally displaced persons and vulnerable residents in Kismayo.
+Better access to high-quality fishery products has improved the food security of returnees, internally displaced persons and the population of Kismayo.

 The project supports returnees, internally displaced persons and the local population in equal measure.
 It is aligned with the goals of the national development plan and pursues three strategies:

 - Media campaigns are raising awareness of the benefits of eating fish and practical knowledge is being passed on in cookery courses.
 The Ministry of Health is supporting health centres with nutritional advice.

 - Fishermen, fisherwomen and fishmongers are receiving training and learning about processing and storing fish hygienically in order to increase the availability of fishery products.